 It’s never easy to lose someone you love.
 Your world can be turned upside down in moments, especially if the loss was unexpected.
 Unfortunately, there are hundreds of fatal accidents in Miami every year.
 These accidents leave families emotionally and financially devastated.

 While money will not bring your loved one back, it can help to limit your stress as you grieve your loss.
-The Miami wrongful death attorneys at Lavent Law are prepared to help you navigate this difficult time in your life.
+The Miami wrongful death attorneys at Lavent Law, P.A. are prepared to help you navigate this difficult time in your life.
 With our help, you can maximize the financial settlement or award you receive.
 Call us today to schedule your free case assessment and learn more.

 Understanding Wrongful Death in Miami

 Accidents in Miami are often the result of negligent or reckless behavior.
 When these types of behaviors result in the unexpected loss of a loved one, you may have certain recourse under Florida state law.
 You demand compensation from the person who caused the fatal accident due to negligence by filing a personal injury lawsuit for wrongful death.

 What is Wrongful Death?

 In Florida, the Wrongful Death Act exists to “shift the losses” from the “survivors of the decedent to the wrongdoer.”
 In other words, the Florida Wrongful Death Act allows you to file a civil lawsuit to recover compensation for losses you experience because of the death of a loved one.
 You can hold the person who caused your loved one’s death personally responsible for your costs.

 You have the right to file a wrongful death lawsuit in Miami under Florida Statute 768.18 when “the death of a person is caused by the wrongful act, negligence, default, or breach of contract or warranty of any person…and the event would have entitled the person injured to maintain an action and recover damages if death had not ensued.”

 Simply put, you can file a wrongful death lawsuit if your loved one: